 The Sterling Highway begins at the Tern Lake Junction of the Seward Highway and stretches 142 miles to the town of Homer.
 While the highway is open year round, it is much busier during the summer months, as it leads to some of the best fishing spots along the Kenai River.
 The Kenai area is known as “Alaska’s Playground”, so in addition to fishing you will find a wealth of outdoor activities such as canoeing, rafting, flightseeing, horseback riding, hiking, and more.
-This guide features some of the highlights of the drive, and some of the best places to stop along the way.
+This guide features some of the best places to stop along the way.
 Route 1 from Tern Lake to Homer.
 50-60 mph, except 45 mph near Cooper Landing.

 Located at the intersection of the Seward and Sterling highways at Milepost 37.
 This area hosts a myriad of animals, birds, fish, and unique plants.
 Common loons, bald eagles, and arctic terns share the area with a variety of songbirds and shorebirds like the northern water thrush, golden-crowned sparrow, and the greater yellowlegs.
 Beavers, river otters, muskrats, and salmon ply the cold, clear waters of Tern Lake.
 Moose, Dall sheep, and… ...more